BecauseOfProg/api-docs/users/Permissions.md

-# Permissions list
+# ✅ Permissions list

-## News
+Here is a list of all the permissions that users can have.
+They grant access to different parts of the API.

-- `POST_WRITE`
+- News : `POST_WRITE`
   - Description : give write access on news to user.
-Then, he can use POST, PATCH et DELETE HTTP methods on the `posts` endpoint.
+Then, he can use `POST`, `PATCH` and `DELETE` HTTP methods on the `posts` endpoint.